SEE #7 - Simpson Ground

 Less experienced orienteers must start before 18.30

-Linear and score format course options will be offered.
+Score format course options will be offered for the main course:

 - Odd/even score - 60 minutes, 20 Controls + transition.